bearcatjs/bearcat/README.md

 * Invasive: there's no dependence on a container API
 * Modular: you just use only those parts that you need
 * One stop shop: no need for a dedicated Singleton or factory for every object etc
+* Easy to mock objects for unit test based on IoC

 ### Powerful